devsuvo/devsuvo/README.md

 I can develop any kind of Websites, like:
 ----------------------------------------------
  - Agency/ Business Website
-✔️ Online Store / eCommerce Website
+ - Online Store / eCommerce Website
-✔️ Personal/Portfolio Website
+ - Personal/Portfolio Website
-✔️ Sales Funnel/Landing Page
+ - Sales Funnel/Landing Page
-✔️ News/Blog/ Magazine Website
+ - News/Blog/ Magazine Website
-✔️ Real Estate/Realtors
+ - Real Estate/Realtors
-✔️ Art Gallery / Photographer Website
+ - Art Gallery / Photographer Website
-✔️ School/College/University(Education Website)
+ - School/College/University(Education Website)
-✔️ Doctors/ Appointment Website
+ - Doctors/ Appointment Website
-✔️ Gaming/ Product / Landing
+ - Gaming/ Product / Landing

 Here are a few things I can do with WordPress:

-✔️ Fully Responsive Design
+ - Fully Responsive Design
-✔️ On-Page SEO
+ - On-Page SEO
-✔️ WordPress Website development
+ - WordPress Website development
-✔️ Speed up your site
+ - Speed up your site
-✔️ Security Protection
+ - Security Protection
-✔️ Ecommerce functionality
+ - Ecommerce functionality
-✔️ Product upload
+ - Product upload
-✔️ Membership System
+ -  Membership System
-✔️ Shopify Website Development
+ - Shopify Website Development
-✔️ Clone or Duplicate any website
+ - Clone or Duplicate any website
-✔️ Fix any Web Site issues
+ - Fix any Web Site issues
-✔️ Multilingual Included
+ - Multilingual Included

 Platforms | CMS | and languages I am proficient in:
 ---------------------------------------------------
-✔️ Wix / EditorX
+ - Wix / EditorX
-✔️ WordPress
+ - WordPress
-✔️ Shopify
+ - Shopify
-✔️ Webflow
+ - Webflow
-✔️ Click Funnels
+ - Click Funnels
-✔️ HTML5
+ - HTML5
-✔️ CSS
+ - CSS
-✔️ Javascript
+ - Javascript
-✔️ PHP
+ - PHP
-✔️ Mern Stack Web Developer
+ - Mern Stack Web Developer

 Would you like to know what I can do for you?
 ------------------------------------------------------

-✔️ Fully Responsive Design
+ - Fully Responsive Design
-✔️ An Professional and Modern Wix website Design
+ - An Professional and Modern Wix website Design
-✔️ Fully Mobile/tab/Desktop Responsive Design
+ - Fully Mobile/tab/Desktop Responsive Design
-✔️ Coming soon or Under Maintenance page
+ - Coming soon or Under Maintenance page
-✔️ Wix Redesign/ Revamp
+ - Wix Redesign/ Revamp
-✔️ FIX Your WIX Website/ Issues
+ - FIX Your WIX Website/ Issues
-✔️ Add products with inventory
+ - Add products with inventory
-✔️ Redesign your WIX website to the next level
+ - Redesign your WIX website to the next level
-✔️ Wix store & Membership
+ - Wix store & Membership
-✔️ WordPress Website development
+ - WordPress Website development
-✔️ Shopify Website Development
+ - Shopify Website Development
-✔️ Sales or Click Funnels Landing Page Design
+ - Sales or Click Funnels Landing Page Design
-✔️ Clone/Redesign or Duplicate any website
+ - Clone/Redesign or Duplicate any website
-✔️ Wix Website, Landing Page & Store Design
+ - Wix Website, Landing Page & Store Design
-✔️ SquareSpace Website, Landing Page & Store Design
+ - SquareSpace Website, Landing Page & Store Design
-✔️ Fix any Web Site issues
+ - Fix any Web Site issues
-✔️ Multilingual Included
-✔️ On-Page SEO
+ - On-Page SEO
-✔️ Email marketing & Mailchimp Expert
+ - Email marketing & Mailchimp Expert
-✔️ Security/ Hacking Protection
+ - Security/ Hacking Protection
-✔️ Ecommerce functionality
+ - Ecommerce functionality
-✔️ Membership System
+ - Membership System
-✔️ Web Speed Optimization 90+
+ - Web Speed Optimization 90+

 Please feel free to contact me if you would like to know more about my services.
 My previous works will be available for you to see, and I will be glad to assist you.